Click on an image to view fragrances with a similar scent-profile

 Leather Has a warming three-dimensional effect, it can add depth and a hint of mystery to a fragrance.
 Sometimes used in a bold masculine manner, or can also create a soft feminine satin like aroma, considered a unisex note depending how it is used.

-Musky There are two common ways to use musk.
-One is a warm, spiced scent often associated with an older gentleman's cologne.
-The second can add a sweet bright aroma that resembles vanilla or orange sherbet ice cream that is unisex.
+Musky There are often two main variations with how musk is commonly used.
+Basic musk is a often a warm, spiced scent often associated with an older gentleman's cologne.
+The second usually called white musk, is a musk note that has been modified and can add a sweet bright aroma that can esemble vanilla or orange sherbet considered unisex.

 Oriental/Amber Orientals are a blend of spices and resins, creating a cozy fragrance.
 Usually balanced with a contrast of sweetness and perfect for chilly days.
 Oriental fragrances are commonly called "Amber" fragrances now, and often considered unisex.

 Powdery Fragrances that have a soft scent-profile reminiscent of talcum powder on clean skin.
+Sometimes referred to as "doll head" smells, because classic dolls would be marketed with a light fragrance on them.
 Commonly associated with feminine targeted fragrances.

 Rose Often considered a unisex flower that can be worn by either gender.
 Rose fragrances can be fresh and clean, or mixed with patchouli to create a darker earthier aroma.
 Sometimes rose is used as a counter balance for animalic, robust notes.